svoop/notam/README.md

 * [E item](https://www.rubydoc.info/gems/notam/NOTAM/E): Free text description
 * [F item](https://www.rubydoc.info/gems/notam/NOTAM/F): Upper limit (optional)
 * [G item](https://www.rubydoc.info/gems/notam/NOTAM/G): Lower limit (optional)
+* Footer: Any number of lines with metadata such as `CREATED` and `SOURCE`

+Furthermore, oversized NOTAM may be split into several partial messages which contain with `PART n OF n` and `END PART n OF n` markers.
+This is an unofficial extension and therefore the markers may be found in different places such as on the A item, on the E item or even somewhere in between.

 ### FIR